Fender Jazzmaster: Development

 The Jazzmaster's contoured "offset-waist" body was designed for comfort while playing the guitar in a seated position, as many jazz and blues artists prefer to do.
 A full 25.5 in scale length, 'lead' and 'rhythm' circuit switching with independent volume and tone controls, a 'floating tremolo' (which actually produces vibrato) with vibrato lock, and a uniquely designed bridge were other keys to the guitar's character.
 The vibrato lock can be manually activated to reduce the detuning of the guitar if one string breaks.
 The Jazzmaster also had an extra-long vibrato arm.
-The bridge and vibrato construction is very different from that of the Stratocaster, and gives the Jazzmaster a different resonance and generally less sustain.
+The bridge and vibrato construction are very different from that of the Stratocaster, and gives the Jazzmaster a different resonance and generally less sustain.
 The bridge sits on two fulcrum points and moves back and forth with the vibrato motion.
 Aftermarket versions that provided more sustain and less buzz were created during the 2000s by companies such as Mastery, Staytrem, Halon and Descendant.

 The body is larger than that of other Fender guitars, requiring a more spacious guitar case.
 The Jazzmaster has unique wide, white 'soapbar' pickups that are unlike any other single coil guitar pickup.
 Although they closely resemble Gibson's P-90 pickups, they are constructed differently; the P-90 has its magnets placed underneath its coil, whereas the pole pieces of the Jazzmaster pickup are magnets themselves.
 Also, the JM coil is wound flat and wide, even more so than that of the P-90.
 This is in contrast to Fender's usual tall and thin coils.
 This 'pancake winding' gives them a warmer thicker tone without losing their single coil clarity.
 Additionally, due to the pickups being reverse-wound, the pickups provide a 'hum cancelling' effect in the middle pickup position.
-This position eliminates the typical mains hum that is inherent in most single-coil pickups.
+This position eliminates the typical AC hum that is inherent in most single-coil pickups.
 The Jazzmaster has a mellower, 'jazzier' tone than the Stratocaster, although it was not widely embraced by jazz musicians.
 Instead, rock guitarists adopted it for surf rock.
 The Ventures, The Surfaris, and The Fireballs were prominent Jazzmaster users.